Zomis/Games/README.md

 These three things: Model, Actions, View, are specified in a DSL (Domain Specific Language).
 The DSL only works as a wrapper around your game implementation, so no matter how complex or simple your game is, it's possible to build it in this DSL.

-For this project I decided to use Kotlin in order to be able to re-use code between the server and the client.
+For this project I decided to use Kotlin in order to be able to reuse code between the server and the client.

 ## If you just want to play...